Irina-abah/irina-abah/README.md

 Some facts about me.

 - 🔭 I have always been fascinated by the fact how code and the cutting edge technology could be leveraged into admirable and convenient user interfaces which solve many problems and tasks.
-- 🌱 Currently an Apprentice Web Developer for Laurus Trust, UK.
+- 🌱 Currently working for Laurus Trust, UK.
 - 🌱 I am a graduate of several [Yandex Praktikum](https://practicum.yandex.com/web/) courses.
 - 🔭 Have a special interest in React, Typescript, project architecture.
 - 📫 You can contact me by email irin.bon@gmail.com or [LinkedIn](https://www.linkedin.com/in/iryna-abah/).